jolangreen/template_theme/readme.md

 [?]
 Does this all look correct?
 'Yes'
 ```

-+ Get dependencies using Bower
++ Navigate to theme folder and get dependencies using Bower:

 ```bash
 $ bower install